bclaesen/handbal/README.md

 ### In Google Calender
 Click on add other calenders (+ icon) and either choose import, then upload the file from your computer.
 Or from url and provide the raw url.

+## Quirks and Bugs
+* Code should be cleaned for legacy check on DST
+* Empty calender output: the label for the Real Team may be updated (again), you can update this easily in the code.